MockingbirdME/game_md/Dev's D20 version/core rules.md

 #### Group Arcane Manipulation

 ## Creating Spells and Cantrips
-All spells start with an Action Point Cost of 3, a Stamina Cost of 0, an Arcane Pool of 0, and a Range of Touch.
+All spells start with a Stamina Cost of 0, an Arcane Pool of 0, and a Range of Touch.
 The spell is then developed by adding effects to the spell from amongst those the mage has access too.
 Each effect has an arcane cost associated with it, this cost is added to the spell's arcane pool.

 ## Arcane Effects
 Many Arcane effects are available to all mages regardless of specialty or skill level others are associated with a specific Arcane Power.
 Arcane Powers are each associated with one or more Arcane Themes.
 For a mage to have access to the arcane effects of a specific arcane power they must have a mage trait that gives them access to effects from that power or one of its associated themes and have at least one rank in the Magical Aptitude secondary skill for that specific arcane power or theme.

+## Spell, Cantrip, and Crafted Effect Building
+When building a spell, cantrip, or crafting an effect there are a number of steps to be followed:
+  1. Select one range effect the caster has access to.
+  2. Select one speed effect the caster has access to.
+  3. Select one delay effect the caster has access to.
+  4. Select any number of other effects the caster has access to.
+  5. Sum the arcane cost of all effects in the cantrip, spell, or crafted effect.
+  6. For spells and crafted effects the total arcane cost, modified by any relevant traits or other abilities the character has, is the amount of arcane dues the character suffers.
+Cantrips do not inflict arcane dues.
+  7. For spells the total arcane cost plus ???, modified by any relevant traits or other abilities the character has, is the spells difficulty to cast.

 Arcane effects are listed in the following format:
 - *Effect Name (Effect's Arcane Cost)*